I’m afraid I disagree with Eddie Alinea that Lydia De Vega is the Phi greatest ever Filipina athlete in Track and Field.

 Our Greatest Ever Filipina Athletes in Track and Field response to Eddie Alinea writeup

-Her senior record which was set when she was at the peak of her powers in Bakersfield, the US of 54.71m in 1971 is still good enough to win a silver medal in the 2019 SEA Games some 48 years later.
+Her senior record, which was set when she was at the peak of her powers in Bakersfield, the US, of 54.71m in 1971, is still good enough to win a silver medal in the 2019 SEA Games 48 years later.

-Lydia was at the peak of her powers in 1987 setting the Phi Record which has now stood 33 years.
+Lydia was at the peak of her powers in 1987, setting the Phi Record, which has now stood for 33 years.
 Lydia held records in the 100, 200, 400 junior and senior events and 60m indoors.

-Please note both Dela Vina and De Vega are the only 2 phi female track and field athletes to have the distinction of both having the prestigious distinction of being Asian Games and Asian Track and Field Champion.
+Please note both Dela Vina and De Vega are the only two phi female track and field athletes to distinguish both having the prestigious distinction of being Asian Games and Asian Track and Field Champion.

-However, Dela Vina is the only Female Track and Field athlete from the Philippines to ever make an Olympic Final.
+However, Dela Vina is the only Female Track and Field athlete from the Philippines to make an Olympic Final.